 Sorry this hasn't been an exact guide.
 If you have a look at these things though, and think about what you might use, then I'm sure people with experience of those things (like particular daws) will be willing to help you set things up.

 I have just noticed the title of your post, so I guess you are probably talking about using the mic for speech and mixed with video.
 If this is the case, and if you have video recording software, I would try seeing if it can select the ux1 as it's audio source and use this program to record the audio too.
 If not, then you can get bits of software to allow some DAWs to send audio to other programs.
 You can also record the audio on a daw or other audio recording program, and the video on another program and then later join the two in something like VirtualDub or other programs.
 The problem is that matching audio to video can be a bit tricky as audio is recorded at different rates to video and so things can get out of sync.

 Maybe he's looking to use the "YouTube Record" option when using the web cam and mic in his computer, except he wants to use this new mic.

-I only play at home and mostly my own music which is more of a bluesy Jazzy Rock mixture as I'm still learning how to play guitar so when I post a reply to try and help give ideas you know where I'm coming from.
+I mostly play at home and my own music which is more of a bluesy Jazzy Rock mixture as I'm still learning how to play guitar so when I post a reply to try and help give ideas you know where I'm coming from.
 In a nutshell I'm always learning and having fun doing it.
 Rock-On!!
 Oh, and if I don't respond promptly I'm probably playing guitar.

 0 user(s) are reading this topic